-Syngonium is a creeping epiphyte that is known for growing in a bushy fashion at first and then starting to send out longer runners.
+Naturally found in Latin America, Syngonium is a creeping epiphyte.
+The plant is known for growing in a bushy fashion at first and then starting to send out longer runners.
 It’s mostly appreciated for its lush foliage, though it can also grow white flowers if you’re lucky.

 Temperature-wise, Syngonium is a real houseplant.
-It doesn’t appreciate temperatures dropping below 15 °C/59 °F, so although it can be kept outdoors in some regions it will usually do best inside your house.
+It’s naturally found in tropical jungle areas and doesn’t appreciate temperatures dropping below 15 °C/59 °F. As such, although it can be kept outdoors in some regions, it’ll usually do best inside your house.

-- Be sure to use a well-draining pot, such as a normal clay pot with a drainage hole.
+- Be sure to use a well-draining planter, such as a normal clay pot with a drainage hole.
 Because Syngonium is naturally a creeping plant that can form rather long vines, a hanging plant basket is also a great option.

 - If you don’t want to use a hanging basket, a plant totem may be a good solution to keep the plant from growing all over the place.